 Many roads in Saint Vincent and the Grenadines are not in good condition.
 While driving you may encounter drivers who stop in the middle of the road without warning.
 You may also deal with slow and heavy equipment and wandering animals.

-Take the Trek up the La Soufriere Volcano
+Take the Trek Up the La Soufriere Volcano

 Experienced hikers can climb Saint Vincent’s incredible La Soufriere volcano.
 Hike right up to the crater’s edge and experience the unique adventure of the Rabacca trail.
 You must reserve a tour guide to trek and be prepared for a full day of activity.